jonmbake/jonbake.com/personal_constitution.md

 ### 10 - Establish Habits and Systems to Ensure Success

 95% percent of everything you do in a given day is the same thing you did the day before.
-Make these sure these reoccurring tasks align with the person you want to become.
+Make sure these reoccurring tasks align with the person you want to become.
 Goals are great for short term successes.
-Habits and Systems are better since they ensure life-long success.
+Habits and systems are better since they ensure life-long success.

 ### 11 - Live in the Moment